zhao-shihan/MACE-apptainer/README-mace.md

 For example, `apptainer pull oras://docker.io/zhaoshh/mace:mpich` pulls down an image that MPI library is MPICH, `apptainer pull oras://docker.io/zhaoshh/mace:tianhe2-slim` pulls down an image specialized for Tianhe-2 and does not contain Geant4 data.

-**You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to run do correct parallel computing.**
+**You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to do parallel computation correctly.**

 If you are going to run the image on Tianhe-2 supercomputer, here is a specialization: